 Can MPs buy houses and pay for mortgages with their expenses?

-Contrary to speculation, MPs cannot buy a house with their Parliamentary expenses, nor can they claim for a mortgage.
+MPs cannot buy a house with their Parliamentary expenses, nor can they claim for a mortgage.
 Expenses exist to pay for staff, office costs, travel and accommodation.

 Why didn't my MP speak in a debate I wanted them to speak in?

 Constituents always like to see their MP stand up in the House of Commons and contribute to a debate.
-It shows that they are concerned about an issue which may affect their constituents.
+It shows that they are concerned about an issue that may affect their constituents.
 However, debates can be very oversubscribed, and sometimes it isn't possible for every MP to speak.
 MPs can contact the Speaker expressing their intent to speak, and can also 'bob' in the Chamber to catch the Speaker's eye to be given a chance to talk.
-This isn't always successful, and even if they tell the Speaker beforehand, there is no guaruntee to speak.
+This isn't always successful, and even if they tell the Speaker beforehand, there is no guarantee to speak.

 Why didn't a Bill get into law which I wanted to?